Reserve Matching with Thresholds: Conclusion

-More generally, our suggested solution provides policymakers with flexibility in affirmative action processes and resource allocation, equipping them with a more general model without imposing hard restrictions on the priorities and thresholds.
+Our suggested solution provides policymakers with flexibility in affirmative action processes and resource allocation, equipping them with a more general model without imposing hard restrictions on priorities and thresholds.
+The threshold reserve model the paper develops encompasses several previously suggested solutions to allocation problems in different narrower domains.
 In addition, it enables them to not compare incomparable segments of the population and not sacrifice certain ethical values in the system they design, not requiring them to put everybody in one line as they would have to do in a baseline priority setting.
-Our mechanism results in a Pareto optimal solution, and serves the primary purpose of categories by further optimizing over the number of beneficiaries receiving a unit.
+Our mechanism results in an optimal solution that maximizes the number of units utilized, and serves the primary purpose of categories by further optimizing over the number of beneficiaries receiving a unit.